 Reptiles as pets are a great option for a multitude of reasons.
-For owners who are looking for something relatively easy to care for, unique, or hypo-allergenic, reptiles are a great choice.
-However, each animal has a particular and important set of reptile care requirements and it's best to choose the requirements that work well for your lifestyle.
+For owners looking for something relatively easy to care for, unique, or hypo-allergenic, reptiles are a great choice.
+However, each animal has a particular and important set of reptile care requirements, and it's best to choose the requirements that work well for your lifestyle.

 Reptiles are available in many shapes and sizes, and while some pets have higher care needs, others are fairly low-maintenance.
-Whether you're just getting started in reptile ownership or are a veteran reptile owner, these 12 reptiles make great pets.
+So whether you're just getting started in reptile ownership or are a veteran reptile owner, these 12 reptiles make great pets.

 What is the best reptile pet?

 The bottom line and theme we looked for was low maintenance.
 They will still need a significant investment in housing and care but compared to other reptiles.
 These 12 are easier to handle when you're considering pets.